 In his book, “Ask Powerful Questions”, Will Wise explains what happens when we drop the why: “Now the question is about the process and not about the person.
 There is less to personally defend against…[and] much more to talk about.”
-For example, the question "Why was horseback riding your favorite activity?" can have a much different tone than "What made horseback riding special?".
+For example, the question "Why was horseback riding your favorite activity?" takes on a much different tone than "What made horseback riding special?".

 2. Get Specific

 Try asking questions that target particular events or memories your camper can pull from.
 This helps avoid topics that seem too generic or broad to dive into in any real depth.